HDF-NI/hdf5.node/readme.md

 h5lt.makeDataset(groupFrequencies.id, title, frequency);
 ```

 The dataset members of a group can be retrieved in order of creation.
-Something I've need more often than not.
+Something I've needed more often than not.

 ```javascript
 var groupFrequencies=file.openGroup('pmcservices/sodium-icosanoate/Frequency Data/Frequencies');